top of page

 The Critical Thresholds for each of these ratings for different features are described in detail in Trail Effort and Trail Stress.

-• When a section of natural trail exceeds standards with respect to multiple features, creating even more stress or barriers.
+• Added stress when a section of natural trail exceeds standards with respect to multiple features.

-• The fact that overall difficulty may increase over the course of a trail as other features are encountered, helping walkers decide whether to continue/
+• Fact that overall difficulty may increase over the course of a trail as other features are encountered, helping walkers decide whether to continue.

 The western section of Cheslen's Purple Loop is a wide, flat, mowed trail.